 Techno terms like “Foxed,” which means when a studio threatens legal action against an online blogger or forum user, came out of that period.
 Other terms now synonymous with the show came out of X-Files fan sites.
 The pro-Mulder and Scully relationship segment of the fan base is also responsible for the phrase “Shipping,” regarding the fervent fan-fiction movement that exists to this day.
 Such phrases like “NoRomos” – No Romance, or “Fini-shippers” – fans who didn’t want to see a Mulder and Scully romance until the end of the series, came out of the fan fiction movement.

-Early fans adopted the phrase “X-Phile,” the Latin, Greek, and French meaning of the word, Phile, is enthusiast, of course.
-The impact from fans on the writers in the early years has been noted before, some episodes taking quotes from forum discussion boards, writers lurking on the boards, naming characters from actual fans, as in the case of the Leyla Harrison character from season eight’s episode, “Alone,” and fan name sheets in the season nine opening credits.
+Early fans adopted the phrase “X-Phile.”
+The Latin, Greek, and French meaning of the word Phile is enthusiast.
+The impact of the fans on the writers in the early years has been noted before.
+Some episodes took quotes from forum discussion boards.
+Writers were lurking on the boards and naming characters from actual fans, as in the case of the Leyla Harrison character from season eight’s episode, “Alone,” and fan name sheets in the season nine opening credits.
 Many of these events took on a certain lore over time.

 Waves of fan sites grew in the late ‘90s and early 2000s including XF Roadrunners, Inside The X, Rohan’s X-Files Realm, and Autumn Tysko’s Reviews.
 The various forums included the Official Site Delphi Forum, the alt.tv.xfiles news group, various British forums and the Idealist Haven, which remains the most active.
 One long time fan from Idealist Haven shared: